Strife-01/networking-project-chat-app/README.md

 TODO :
 - fix address collision procedure
 - fix id randomness
-- with 3 nodes, the medium get too busy ?? every packet sent is not received
+- with 3 nodes, the medium get too busy ?? every packet sent is not received (maybe don't tick at 1 second but a random between one and 5 seconds)